 #2: Don’t go through all the drama of breaking and entering, then not bother to steal something.
 It’s an absolute mind-f*ck.
 Don’t you understand the concept of insurance deductibles?
 It would have been a lot more fun to replace that window if it came with a slew of brand new Apple products.

 #3: Don’t target houses in the middle of the day, across the street from elementary schools.
 Think of the children, it’s a bad influence.
-Also, just imagine if I’d been home and had the opportunity to completely waste you with my 12 gauge shotgun– it’s not something the little ones need to experience.
+Also, just imagine if I’d been home and had the opportunity to destroy you– it’s not something the little ones need to experience.

 #4: Don’t judge a book by its cover and don’t judge my house by my neglected garden and adorable patio furniture.
 I am not a normal person.
 Sure, I don’t have a TV for you to steal but I’ve watched Dexter on Netflix and DAMN if I wouldn’t like to get you on my table right now.